I'm Jo Mitchell, a freelance writer and editor.

 One is writing.
 I have long been in awe of the power of well-chosen words.
 My own writing story began with a groundbreaking series of 'pomes' when I was six, and the love affair continues.

 The second is generosity in all its forms – the giving of time, energy, money, creativity, and commitment to turn society upside down and inside out and make the world a fairer, kinder, better place.
-It's the subject of the book I'm currently writing, provisionally called 'Generosity: A Love Story'.
+It's the subject of the book I'm currently writing, provisionally called Enough.

 My background is in the third sector.
-After graduating from Oxford University, I began my charity career posting knitting patterns to supporters at Oxfam GB before specialising as a major donor fundraiser.
+After graduating from Oxford University, I began my charity career posting knitting patterns to supporters at Oxfam GB before going on to specialise as a major donor fundraiser.
 In my roles at Oxfam I wrote a variety of materials which secured long term, high level financial support for its work alleviating poverty across the world.

 After a career break to improve my wiping-up skills while my children were little, I moved to Viva.
 While there I led the fundraising team, oversaw donor communications and focused in particular on writing for major donors, building successful funding relationships with a range of generous people.